eraga/rxusb/README.md

 # RxUsb
-High level cross-platform usb library built with Kotlin with reactive streams
+High level cross-platform usb library built with Kotlin with reactive streams.

+**LIBRARY IS UNDER DEVELOPMENT AND MAY LACK SOME IMPORTANT FEATURES.** Currently it can be used primarily for reading data from usb bulk transfers.

 ## How to use